 - PDQ® Pediatric Treatment Editorial Board.
 PDQ Childhood Thyroid Cancer Treatment.
 Bethesda, MD: National Cancer Institute.
 Updated 10/06/2020.
 Available at: https://www.cancer.gov/types/thyroid/hp/child-thyroid-treatment-pdq.
 Accessed 10/29/2020.
 PMID: 26389315

 - Repana D, et al. The Network of Cancer Genes (NCG): a comprehensive catalogue of known and candidate cancer genes from cancer sequencing screens.
 Genome Biol.
 2019 Jan 3;20(1):1.
 PMID: 30606230

 - PDQ® Pediatric Treatment Editorial Board.
 PDQ Childhood Acute Lymphoblastic Leukemia Treatment.
 Bethesda,MD: National Cancer Institute.
 Updated 11/25/2020.
 Available at: https://www.cancer.gov/types/leukemia/hp/child-all-treatment-pdq.
 Accessed 12/02/2020.
 PMID:26389206

 - Antonescu CR, et al. WHO Classification of Tumours of Soft tissue and bone.
 International Agency for Research on Cancer, 2020.

-Damon R. Olson, MD, FCAP, is Anatomic Pathology Medical Director and Molecular Pathology Program Director at Children's Minnesota.
+Damon R. Olson, MD, FCAP, is Molecular Pathology Program Director and Associate Medical Director of Anatomic Pathology at Children's Minnesota.
 He is board-certified in Molecular Genetic Pathology, Pediatric Pathology, and Anatomic and Clinical Pathology.
 He serves on the Personalized Health Care Committee of the College of American Pathologists and the Education Committee of the Society of Pediatric Pathology.